bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 ```

 Note that we are adding `node_modules/.bin` to the `$PATH`, so that the protocol
-buffer compiler can find them.
-This happens automatically with npm scripts.
+buffer compiler can find the plugin.

 Since yarn v2 and above does not use a `node_modules` directory, you need to
-change the variable a bit:
+change the expression a bit:

 ```bash
 PATH=$(dirname $(yarn bin protoc-gen-es)):$PATH